battyejp/AzureDevOpsDashboard/README.md

 ---

 ## UI Overview

-The dashboard features three main views, accessible from the navigation bar:
+The dashboard features four main views, accessible from the navigation bar:

 ### 1. Deployments View
 - **Purpose:** See the latest deployment status for each pipeline and environment.